harshilpatel312/DeepLearning.ai-Summary/5- Sequence Models/Readme.md

 - Blue score is has several open source implementations and used in variety of systems like machine translation and image captioning.

 #### Attention Model Intuition
+(FOR BETTER EXPLANATION, CHECK THE 'NEURAL MACHINE TRANSLATION AND ATTENTION MECHANISMS' ASSIGNMENT)
 - So far we are using sequence to sequence models with an encoder and decoders.
 There are a technique called attention which makes these models even better.
 - The attention algorithm, the attention idea has been one of the most influential ideas in deep learning.
 - The problem of long sequences: